 All the way from Japan, Kazune has chosen to stay with us for another season and we are super happy about it.
 She did a tremendous job las year taking care of the overnight guest.
 We are so happy she will become our main overnight guide this year.

 Charlotte started helping out in the kennel at the age of 13 and she is now one of our main guides.
 Her long experience both with the dogs and the outdoors compensate for her young age.
 She did the finnmark junior a couple of years ago and we are exited she will be working as a fulltime guide this year.
 She is also a chef so we are looking forward to tasty dinners.

 Tomas came to the kennel a couple of years ago as a volonteer and right from the start we saw that he was a hard woker.
-He then went to Finland to work as a guide, this year he has decided to join our team.
+He then went to Finland to work as a guide.
+He is now comin back for a second season at Our place as a guide.
 And we could not be happier, he is super good with the dogs and also a very good carpenter.
 He has many skills that will help alot in the running of the Kennel.

 Christine is our new star this year, she has come all the way from Switzerland to join us.
 She will be one of our dogsleding guides, but just because she is new as a fulltime guide does not mean we don’t know her from before.
 She has been visiting many times before she started working here to get to know the human and the dog team.
 She has plenty of outdoor experiences and besides dogmushing she likes hiking, skiing and horseback riding.
 Welcome to the team Christine!